Why Nabdam? Understanding Our Community

 The hard numbers

-According to Ghana Statistical Service's 2024 Multidimensional Poverty Index, Nabdam is the poorest district in all of Ghana, ranked 261 out of 261.
-Its multidimensional poverty rate is 68.6%, nearly three times the national average of 24.3%.
+According to the Ghana Statistical Service's Multidimensional Poverty report, built on the 2021 Population and Housing Census, Nabdam is the poorest district in all of Ghana, ranked 261 out of 261.
+Its multidimensional poverty rate is 68.6%, nearly three times the national rate of 24.3% under the same measure.

 Some of the specifics:

-• 53% adult illiteracy.
-More than half the adult population cannot read a clinic leaflet or a contract.
+• A 45.9% literacy rate among the population aged 6 and over, lower for women (44.2%) than men (47.6%).
+More than half cannot read a clinic leaflet or a contract.

 Why we are starting here